apple patient

 How to listen to Dolby Atmos on iOS and iPadOS

-Update your iPhone to iOS 14.6 or your iPad to iPadOS 14.6 or higher.
-Then open the device settings and navigate to the "Music" section.
-In the "Audio" section you will now find "Dolby Atmos".
-Make sure that the menu item is set to "Automatic" - alternatively you can set the whole thing to "Always on".
-Of course you can also deactivate Dolby Atmos completely.
-If you use Apple headphones, the "Automatic" setting is a good option.
-With this setting, your iPhone and iPad as well as the AirPods Pro or other headphones will switch to playing Dolby Atmos when it is available.
+Update your iPhone to iOS 14.6 or your iPad to iPadOS 14.6 or later.
+Then open your device's settings and navigate to the "Music" section.
+In the "Audio" section, you will now find "Dolby Atmos."
+Make sure the menu item is set to "Automatic" – alternatively, you can also set it to "Always On."
+Of course, you can also disable Dolby Atmos completely.
+If you use Apple headphones, the "Automatic" setting is recommended.
+With this setting, your iPhone and iPad, as well as your AirPods Pro or other headphones, will switch to Dolby Atmos playback when it is available.
 If you use third-party headphones, they will not automatically receive the signal to switch when Dolby Atmos is available.
-At this point the "Always on" configuration would be a good option.
+In this case, the "Always On" configuration would be recommended.

 Below you will find headphones that are compatible with the “Automatic” setting on iOS and iPadOS: